glcapps/ContextInterfaceApplications/README.md

 	44. Rendering the Human DOM and the Context Interface Together

 	Render human DOM and context interface from shared state with explicit mappings and projection rules.
 Define which nodes project to UI, which to context, and which remain internal.
 Keep projections deterministic, idempotent, and step-scoped.
 Detect and resolve divergence.
 Treat context render as a first-class pipeline alongside UI render, with snapshots, diffs, and replay.
 The agent-facing visible surface should be projected directly into the context window rather than left implicit in surrounding prose.
+Where the human application is already web-based, sharing DOM-oriented state, render rules, and transformation logic across human and agent surfaces is an immediate architectural advantage.

 	45. Filesystems, Databases, and Context State Stores